-- The class teacher remains responsible for working with the child on a daily basis and works closely with TAs or specialist staff to plan and assess the impact of the interventions. - The SENCO supports the class teacher in the further assessment of the child's particular strengths and weaknesses; in problem-solving and advising on the effective implementation of support.
+- The class teacher remains responsible for working with the child on a daily basis and works closely with TAs or specialist staff to plan and assess the impact of the interventions/support. - The SENCO supports the class teacher in the further assessment of the child's particular strengths and weaknesses; in problem-solving and advising on effective strategies/interventions and how they should be effectively implemented.